How to Build Credit Score From Scratch to Buy or Rent a Home

 After your credit is established for several months, you might consider applying for another account.

-This will help make your credit profile more robust, through an increase in your number of accounts, and your overall credit limit.
+This will help make your credit profile more robust through increasing your number of accounts and overall credit limit.

-However, you don't want so many new accounts that you find it hard to manage.
+However, you don't want so many new accounts that you find managing them hard.

 Get Added As an Authorized User